 Relax and unwind along the 21 miles of horse trails on the expansive Wood Guest Ranch & Equestrian Center in Boswell.
 View breathtaking hills, flowing rivers and tranquil pastures from horseback on this beautiful ranch.
 Stay overnight with your horse in one of more than two dozen campsites complete with corrals and wash racks, or bring your RV and stay on their equipped hook-up pads.
 Those looking for top-notch accommodations can rest easy in the Wood Guest Ranch & Equestrian Center’s 3,000-square-foot log cabin with all the conveniences of home.

 Fall in love with Oklahoma’s prairie landscape from horseback on the trails at Foss State Park.
 You can see for miles on rides through this peaceful park, which features an equestrian camp and a multi-purpose trail for horseback riding.
-Hop on your horse and ride past tall native grasses, an expansive field that is home to a large bison herd and a handful of swimming beaches.
+Hop on your horse and ride past tall native grasses, an expansive field and a handful of swimming beaches.
 At the end of your ride, relax at a primitive camp site or venture into the park for watersports, a hike or a picnic.

 Get swept away by Oklahoma’s natural beauty at Tatanka Ranch in Stroud.
 Conveniently located halfway between Oklahoma City and Tulsa, this ranch offers a variety of horseback experiences to satisfy all riders.
 From 45 minutes to four hours, select the ride that’s right for you based on time, location and experience.
 Choose the Picnic Trail Ride for a lakeside trot to an afternoon meal or pick the South Trail Ride for an opportunity to see exotic wildlife.
 No matter which you choose, end your ride with an overnight stay in one of the ranch’s luxurious houses or cabins outfitted with amenities like a saltwater swimming pool and game room.

-Surround yourself with the rugged beauty of Black Mesa State Park as you and your horse traverse Kenton’s Hitching Post Guest Ranch.
+Surround yourself with the rugged beauty of Black Mesa State Park as you and your horse traverse Kenton’s Hitching Post Lodging & Ranch.
 A working ranch for more than 100 years, you’ll soak up the history and beauty of this magical place with a trail ride capped by an overnight stay at the guest ranch.
-Overnight accommodation options include a log cabin, cottage or mobile home and each choice offers the opportunity to experience life and work on a rugged ranch.
-Saddle up to enjoy a trail ride and get familiar with old-fashioned Western activities like a stage coach ride and ranch chores.
+Overnight accommodation options include a log cabin, cottage or mobile home, and each choice offers the opportunity to experience life and work on a rugged ranch.
+Saddle up to enjoy a trail ride and get familiar with the Wild Wild West.

 A to Z Guest Ranch offers a horse and rider the ideal opportunity to stop and smell the pines.
 This Smithville ranch features more than 150 miles of trails that wind through the flowing creeks, wildlife habitats and wooded forests of the Kiamichi Mountains.
 Stay in a cabin and enjoy riding the trails while dining on chef-prepared meals during your stay.
 If you own your own mounts, bring them along and stay at the ranch's campgrounds with your horses.
 The ranch is also located near outdoor recreation hotspots including the area’s popular Beavers Bend State Park.